Ivanclj/msia423-final-project/README.md

 ### 3. Initialize the database

-To create the database in the location configured in `config.py` with five initial customers, run:
+To create the database in the local location configured in `config.py` with five initial customers, run:

 Note: an empty folder named database under <path_to_main_repository>/data has already been created to save the database.